-The centre follows a transdisciplinary approach in which the identification of research needs, the production of knowledge, the pilot application of new solutions as well as reflection and further development take place together with urban and regional development actors.
-This strengthens transformative capacities in the cities and regions concerned.
-Interdisciplinary and transdisciplinary research is complemented by transfer activities at the regional, national and international levels.
-Here the European City Görlitz/Zgorzelec serves as a cross-border urban laboratory.
-The centre maintains close links to other institutions in Central and Eastern Europe within its research network.
+The Interdisciplinary Centre for Transformative Urban Regeneration (IZS) in Görlitz deals with these questions.
+The centre pursues a transdisciplinary approach in which the identification of research needs, the production of knowledge, the pilot application of new solutions as well as reflection and further development take place in cooperation with stakeholders in urban and regional development.
+The interdisciplinary and transdisciplinary research is complemented by transfer activities in the region as well as on a national and international level.
+The Europastadt/European City of Görlitz/Zgorzelec serves as a cross-border urban laboratory.
+One focus of the centre's international networking is the Central and Eastern European region.